-Jessica Patterson has been practicing and discovering yoga for more than 22 years, during which time she has had the great privilege of exploring many methods, approaches and teachers.
+Jessica Patterson has been practicing and discovering yoga since 1993, during which time she has had the great privilege of exploring many methods, approaches and teachers.
 Her formal training as a teacher began with a 200-hour program in Colorado Springs.
 As her own yoga practice deepened, so too did her understanding of its profound transformative and regenerative power.
 She sought out more and more opportunities to learn and grow as both practitioner and teacher, pursuing training with diverse teachers across lineage and tradition.

 Her dedication and commitment to nonviolence and an ecology-centered ethos led her to advance her training as the only Certified Jivamukti Teacher in Colorado Springs and a 500-hour E-RYT with Yoga Alliance.
 While her Jivamukti roots run deep, Jessica has also broadened and deepened her education and counts Mark Whitwell among her most formative teachers.
 Under Mark’s gentle guidance, Jessica has reconnected with (and remembered) the heart of yoga as “the direct participation with life — as life itself.”
 She teaches yoga as a technology/practice that facilitates the re-cognition (and embodiment) of oneSelf as divine expression — whole and complete, missing nothing.